netdata/netdata/database/engine/README.md

 ```

 To configure the database engine, look for the `page cache size` and `dbengine disk space` settings in the `[global]`
 section of your `netdata.conf`.
-The Agent does not use the `history` setting when using the database engine.
+The Agent ignores the `history` setting when using the database engine.

 ```conf
 [global]